- PhD, University of New Mexico, Albuquerque, NM

-- BSN University of Texas at El Paso
+- MSN, University of Texas, El Paso, TX

 Areas of Research, Teaching, And Clinical Expertise and Scholarship